ABFX15/ABFX15/README.md

 ## 👨‍💻 About Me

+Building Settlr Pay - Accept any SPL token and get paid instantly in USDC.
+No wallet.
+No gas fees.
-Smart Contract Developer specializing in Solana/Rust with an EVM background.
-Graduate of Turbin3 Builders Cohort and Ackee Blockchain Security Season 7.
+Solana Developer specializing in Solana/Rust.
+Graduate of Turbin3 Builders.

 ## 🛠 Tech Stack